 The world has moved on.
 We are not building widgets according to a scientific textbook anymore.
 These days, we are engaged in collaborative knowledge work.
 We need to empower and trust our people, so they can get the best job done that they can.
 You need to empower and trust your people, or you need to stop working with them.

 That’s because I work with people I trust.
 I trust them and they trust me.
-Trust is everything.
 I trust that all the people I work with will do the best job they can, with the current resources and information and time that they have.
-I don’t peer over their shoulder, I don’t spy on them, I don’t micro-manage their work.
+I don’t peer over their shoulder, I don’t spy on them.
+And I don’t micro-manage their work.
+So I don’t believe that agile micro-management.
+And I don’t think that agile sucks.

 Life is too short for bad projects, grumpy bosses, unhappy workers and micro-management.
 If you don’t trust the people you work with, don’t work with them.
 Sack them, or sack yourself, and go work for another company.